 |

-- Increase the level of station area activity through greater density or intensity of land use on the site or in the station area if new construction;
+- Increase the level of station area activity through greater density and/or intensity of land use on the site; OR Use an existing building in a way that brings more activity to the project site

-- Increase diversity of uses and activities and/or access to services and amenities in the transit corridor and station area, with a focus on complementary uses and human-centered experiences
+- Provide uses that will diversify station area activity and better meet residents’ needs and/or provide greater access to services and amenities; Priority for projects with a focus on complementary uses and fostering human-centered experiences

 - Generate greater transit ridership, a higher diversity of trip purposes viable via transit, and reduce the need to use and own a personal vehicle